tanaikech/go-gdoctableapp/README.md

 - Delete table, rows and columns of the table.
 - New table can be created by including values.
 - Append rows to the table by including values.
+- Replace texts with images.

+      	- The image data can be retrieved from URL.
+      	- The image data can be uploaded from the local PC.

 ## Languages